 Learning how to access BNB Smart Chain is one of the easiest ways to interact with cryptocurrencies and DeFi projects.
 Trust Wallet is a great way to do it outside of a desktop browser, and it only takes a few minutes to set up.

 The Trust Wallet app is a mobile crypto wallet that doesn’t require registration.
-It’s available for iOS, Android, and Google Play users.
+It’s available for iOS and Android users.
 Once installed, you can easily connect your wallet to DApps, including PancakeSwap, SushiSwap, and Beefy Finance.

 Trust Wallet isn’t just for BSC either.
 It also supports the Ethereum, POA Network, and Callisto blockchains, to name a few.
 In this guide, we will use PancakeSwap as an example, but the process is pretty much the same for most DeFi platforms out there.